ssdbhub/ssdbhub.github.io/Readme.md

 # Heroku Platform

-Warning!
-Heroku SSDBHub add-on is currently at beta stage, therefore there might be minor changes in described functionality.
+* Heroku SSDBHub add-on is currently at beta stage, therefore there might be minor changes in described functionality.
 If this happenes then the document will be updated accordingly.